-In fact, research shows that snacking on nutritious foods that are high in fiber and protein helps promote feelings of fullness and may decrease the number of calories you consume in a day (
+However, snacking on nutritious foods high in fiber and protein helps promote feelings of fullness.

-Thankfully, you can choose from a wide variety of delicious, low-calorie yet filling snacks to keep you on track with your wellness goals.
+You can choose from a wide variety of delicious, low calorie yet filling snacks to keep you on track with your wellness goals.

-Notably, vegetables can be easily paired with a protein source like hummus — a creamy spread made from chickpeas, tahini, olive oil, salt, and lemon juice.
+Vegetables can be easily paired with a protein source like hummus, a creamy spread made from chickpeas, tahini, olive oil, salt, and lemon juice.

-Pairing low-calorie, fiber-rich veggies like broccoli, radishes, celery, or bell peppers with protein-rich hummus makes a satisfying snack that is sure to keep you feeling full in between meals without adding a lot of calories.
+Pairing low calorie, fiber-rich veggies like broccoli, radishes, celery, or bell peppers with protein-rich hummus can make a satisfying snack that may help you feel full between meals.

 For reference, 1 sliced medium carrot served with 2 tablespoons (30 grams) of hummus delivers around 100 calories.

 Ants on a log (celery with an attitude)

 Ants on a log, or celery sticks packed with peanut butter and topped with raisins, is a popular sweet-yet-savory snack.